 - Powdered Sugar

-Add 1/4 cup buttermilk, vanilla and almond extract.
-Blend.
+- Blend in 1/4 cup buttermilk, vanilla and almond extract

-Bake 10-12 minutes until the edges just start to get a hint of golden brown.
-Do not overcook.
+- Bake 10-12 minutes until the edges just start to get a hint of golden brown, making sure to not overcook

 Join the Son Shine Community